PJK136/stardb-exporter/Readme.md

 - [Windows](https://github.com/PJK136/stardb-exporter/releases/latest/download/stardb-exporter.exe)

-You will also need to install pcap (please see the original readme below).
+**You will also need to install pcap (please see the original readme below).**

 It works the same way as the original `stardb-exporter`: run the game but don't go through the door, run the exporter, click on Inventory Exporter, go through the door, and wait for a button to copy the inventory to your clipboard.
 It will be in the [GOOD](https://frzyc.github.io/genshin-optimizer/#/doc) format so it is ready to be imported anywhere else.

 For the moment, these are the hard-coded filters:
-- Artifacts: at least at level 1 and at least a rarity of 3* (to avoid importing non-leveled artifacts and 1-2 stars are marked as invalid by Genshin Optimizer)
+- Artifacts: at least at level 1 and at least a rarity of 3* (to avoid importing non-leveled artifacts and 1-2 stars are marked as invalid by Genshin Optimizer) or equipped if equipped characters are exported
-- Weapons: at least a rarity of 4* or at least at level 2 or at least at refinement 2 or is locked
+- Weapons: at least a rarity of 4* or at least at level 2 or at least at refinement 2 or is locked or equipped if equipped characters are exported

 I haven't changed any other functionality including the sponsored section so I'm not related to anything else except the Inventory Exporter.